alapierre/go-ksef-client/readme.md

 # Ready futures

-- ending invoices — interactively and in batch
+- Sending invoices — interactively and in batch

 ## Design assumptions